crsmithdev/hint/README.md

 ## Requirements

-- macOS 10.11 or higher
+- macOS 10.10 or higher
 - XCode 8+ (development)

 ## Features

-- 10 mindfulness-focused quotes delivered by notification
+- 25 mindfulness-focused quotes delivered by notification
-- Configurable notification intervals from 2 minutes to 1 hour
+- Configurable notification intervals from 10 minutes to 8 hours
 - Configurable notification sounds
 - Pause for preset intervals, or until resumed
 - Auto-launch on startup